 This is a course in business analysis.
 This course investigates the advanced analysis methods and techniques used to solve modern business problems.
 The course emphasizes the most successful methods from business statistics, production and operations management, management science, and operations research fields of study.
 Students will be required to synthesize material from several major fields of study in order to apply it in this course.
-The capabilities of Microsoft Office will be used extensively throughout the course to illustrate the application of these methods and techniques to the analysis and solution of modern business problems.
+The capabilities of Microsoft Office® will be used extensively throughout the course to illustrate the application of these methods and techniques to the analysis and solution of modern business problems.
 The course will first investigate the types of problems faced by businesses in the both the production and service areas.
 Methods of analysis will be investigated to solve these type problems including probability concepts and their applications, statistical quality control, process design, forecasting, inventory control, waiting line models, transportation and assignment methods, decision analysis, and simulation modeling.
+Microsoft Office ® is a registered trademark of Microsoft Corporation.